 January 23, 2023 2 min read

-Water-resistant, stain-proof… These labels definitely seem attractive, but have you thought about how they are made this way?
-Most clothing, furniture and more, claimed to be ‘resistant’, are treated with PFAS, a group of chemicals that lead to harmful health issues, such as cancer, organ damage, and cholesterol increase.
+Water-resistant, stain-proof… these labels definitely seem attractive, but have you thought about how a product is made this way?
+Many clothing and fabrics claiming to be ‘resistant’ are treated with PFAS, a group of chemicals that lead to harmful health issues, such as cancer, organ damage, and cholesterol increase.

 Known as ‘forever chemicals’, PFAS (Per- and Polyfluoroalkyl Substances) are synthetic chemicals that do not break down easily, they can stay in our bodies for a very long time (hence the ‘forever’).
 These chemicals are present in all sorts of products that we use on a daily basis: fabrics, clothing, non-stick cookware, water, cosmetics, and much more.

-PFAS are widely used in the textile industry because of the benefits of water, oil, and dirt repellency.
+PFAS are widely used in the textile industry because they allow textiles to repel water, oil, and dirt.
 They also increase thermal resistance and breathability.
-(2) These advantages surely appeal to the consumers.
+(2) These advantages appeal to consumers.
 The choice of a performance fabric over a non-treated one is obvious, even though it might cost more.
-For rugs, many companies offer them liquid and stain proof.
-Children and adults can play, eat and drink on them without a worry.
-However, with the presence of these treated textiles in your house, the chemicals release unhealthy compounds into the air, polluting it.
-Continuously breathing poor quality air will lead to several major health problems.
+For rugs, many companies offer stain proofing.
+Children and adults can play, eat and drink on treated rugs without a worry.
+However, with the presence of these treated textiles in your house, the chemicals may release unhealthy compounds into the air, polluting it.
+Continuously breathing poor quality air may result in several major health problems.

-With the medical research studies, some cities and companies have started banning PFAS products.
-Organizations have also developed certifications making sure the stuff you are buying are chemical-free and non-toxic.
 For textiles, you can look for GOTS and OEKO-TEX certifications.
 GOTS not only sets standards for the materials but also for social and environmental aspects.
-The organization ensures fair trade and no child labour.
+The organization ensures fair trade and no child labor.